Everything You Ever Wanted To Know About Bass Tuners

 Headstock Tuner Layout

-You need to buy a replacement set of tuners that matches the tuner layout of your headstock.
+You need to buy a replacement set of bass tuning pegs that match the tuner layout of your headstock.
 You may have 4-in-a-line on either the bass or treble side of your headstock, 2+2, 3+1, or a more unusual configuration.

 Materials

 Most bass tuners are constructed from steel for strength, durability, and resistance to corrosion.
-Budget and low-priced bass guitars will have steel tuners but they will use low-quality steel which will not be as durable as on better-quality tuning machines.
+Budget and low-priced bass guitars will have steel bass guitar machine heads but they will use low-quality steel which will not be as durable as on better-quality tuning machines.
 Aftermarket tuners are made using far better quality steel for a long life of precise tuning.

-Some of the best bass tuners are constructed from aluminium.
+Some of the best bass tuners are constructed from aluminum.
 They are more expensive but much lighter in weight, making them an excellent choice for bass guitars that are prone to nose diving.

 Finishes